 - Simon Baz, the newest Green Lantern, was introduced amid much fanfare about DC having a Muslim superhero.
-Geoff Johns made Simon the lead in his final year of Green Lantern, before returning the book to Hal Jordan and placing Baz in the new Justice League of America.
+Geoff Johns made Simon the lead in his final year of Green Lantern, before returning the book to Hal Jordan and placing Baz in the new Justice League.
 He still uses the GL name, he just no longer has his own solo book.

 - Two other Green Lanterns have gotten their starts as Hal Jordan's backup or substitute before becoming full time Lanterns in their own right.
 But Guy Gardner best fits the trope as he eventually went on to helm his own title wielding a yellow power ring and later still became The Warrior with entirely different powers.

 - Monica Rambeau became Marvel Comic's Captain Marvel for a while but eventually took on her own name as Photon.
 She currently uses the name Spectrum as a member of the Mighty Avengers.

 - The Clone Saga was originally planned to be this.
 Peter Parker was to discover that his long thought dead clone had gone on to live another life as Ben Reilly.
 Then Ben was to be revealed as the true Peter Parker with our Peter Parker being the clone, with Ben then becoming Spider-Man for a while.
 Then it would be revealed that Peter was the real Peter Parker with the hope that by then Ben would be popular enough to launch his own series as the Scarlet Spider.